-- 20. Hold on there, O man!
-Who are you who talks back at God?
-Will the thing shaped say to Him who shaped it, "Why did you make me like this?" - 21.
-Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor? - 22.
-So what, if God, desiring to demonstrate His wrath and to make known His power, bore with great patience the vessels of wrath made for destruction, - 23. so that He might also make known the riches of His glory upon the vessels of mercy that He prepared beforehand for glory, - 24. even us whom He has called, not only from the Jews, but also from Gentiles? - 25.
-As He also says in Hosea, "I will call them my people who are not my people, and will call her beloved who was not beloved." - 26.
-"And it shall come to pass in the place where it was said to them, 'You are not my people, 'there they shall be called sons of the living God." - 27.
-And Isaiah cries out concerning Israel, "Though the number of the sons of Israel be like the sand of the sea, only the remnant shall be saved." - 28.
-For He will finish the work and cut it short in righteousness, for a short work will the LORD make on the earth. - 29.
-And as Isaiah also foretold, "Had the LORD of Hosts not left us a seed, we would have been as Sodom, and we would have become like Gomorrah." - ¶30.
+- 27. And Isaiah cries out concerning Israel, "Though the number of the sons of Israel be like the sand of the sea, only the remnant shall be saved. - 28.
+For He will finish the work and cut it short in righteousness, for a short work will the LORD make on the earth." - 29.
+And as Isaiah also foretold, "Had the LORD of hosts not left us a seed, we would have been as Sodom, and we would have become like Gomorrah." - ¶30.
 What shall we say then?
-This: the Gentiles, who were not seeking righteousness, have taken hold of righteousness-righteousness that is by faith, - 31. and Israel, though pursuing the law of righteousness, has not attained to the law of righteousness. - 32.
+This: the Gentiles, who were not seeking righteousness, have taken hold of righteousness - righteousness that comes from faith, - 31. while Israel, seeking after the law of righteousness, has not attained to the law of righteousness. - 32.
 Why?
-Because they did not seek it by faith, but sought it as if it were by works of a law.
+Because their seeking was not by faith, but as if by works of the law.
 For they stumbled over the stumbling-stone, - 33. as it is written, "Behold, I am laying in Zion a stumbling-stone and a rock of offense, and no one who believes on him will be put to shame."